 Iolanda is also a trustee of the Paul Neagu Estate.
 She is involved in community work and she has been lobbying for human rights for the Romanian Diaspora since 1977.

 WoRC is a member of the National Council for Voluntary Organisations (NCVO), Brent Community Advice Network (BCAN), and CVS Brent.
-CVS is also a member of the Brent Council's Eastern European Network.
+We are also members of the Brent Council's Eastern European Network.